johanneskastl/keepalived_vagrant_libvirt_ansible/README.md

 5. Do something with keepalived...
 6. Party!

+## Vagrant using SLES15 SP3

+You can try this setup on SLES15 SP3, but of course you need to have the proper registration keys for both a normal SLES server and for the HA extension (that is needed for keepalived).

+1. You need vagrant obviously.
+And ansible.
+And git...
+2. Fetch the box from [Suse](https://www.suse.com/download/sles/) by following the instructions on the page (TL;DR: download, `vagrant box add --name SLE15-SP3 SLE*Vagrant*.box`, done)
+3. Make sure the git submodules are fully working by issuing `git submodule init && git submodule update`
+4. Create a file `ansible/group_vars/all/SUSE_LICENSE_KEY.yml` containing a variable called `suse_license_key`, set to your SUSE SLES registration key.
+The file is ignored by git and will not get commited (unless you do something stupid...)
+5. Add another variable `suse_ha_license_key` to the file `ansible/group_vars/all/SUSE_LICENSE_KEY.yml`, this time this is the registration code for the SUSE HA extension (which is needed for keepalived)
+4. Run `vagrant up`
+5. Do something with keepalived...
+6. Party!

 ## Disabling the Ansible provisioning

 In case you do not want Ansible to install keepalived (because you want to install it yourself), just comment out the following lines in the `Vagrantfile`: